apache/mina-sshd/docs/sftp.md

 ```

+On the server side, one can use the `SftpFileSystemAccessor#putRemoteFileName` to encode the returned file name/path using non-UTF8 encoding.
+However, this might break clients that expect UTF-8 - i.e., as long as both the client and server are somehow "aligned" on the encoding being used it will work.
+In this context, one might also need to consider implementing the `filename-charset` , `filename-translation-control` extensions as described in [DRAFT 13 - section 6](https://tools.ietf.org/html/draft-ietf-secsh-filexfer-13#section-6) on the server side - though it is not supported out-of-the-box in version 3 (which what most clients run).

 ### SFTP aware directory scanners

 The framework provides special SFTP aware directory scanners that look for files/folders matching specific patterns.
 The